 sources of lead and how to reduce any lead hazards found.

-children in 2011 to 2013 considered at risk for cognitive deficits and
+children considered at risk for cognitive deficits and

 other lifelong health problems by a factor of five.
 The new value means that more children

-will be identified as having lead exposure earlier and parents,
+will be identified as having lead exposure earlier, so that parents,

 doctors, public health officials, and communities can take